TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 | Integrity and authenticity  | **Signed JWT requests** and **KB JWT responses**       |
 | Confidentiality             | **JWE encrypted responses**                            |

-### Use Cases

-This wallet profile supports a wide range of real-world scenarios, from retail payments to institutional services:

-1. **E-Commerce** – Users can pay for goods/services with stablecoins while sharing only minimal identity data for AML/KYC compliance.
-2. **Banking and Institutional Services** – Banks or financial institutions can offer high-value clients a **regulated crypto management experience**, allowing verified users to hold and transfer stablecoins while remaining fully compliant with AMLD6, MiCA, and national regulations.
-3. **Digital Identity-Linked Payments** – Combining verifiable identity (eIDAS 2.0, EUDI) with payments for scenarios like **age-restricted goods**, **ticketing**, or **government-related fees**, where identity confirmation is mandatory.
-4. **DeFi & Web3 Services** – Verifiable account ownership for lending, staking, or DAO participation, ensuring regulatory compliance for certain financial operations.
-5. **Cross-border Remittances** – Compliant, instant stablecoin transfers across jurisdictions with built-in audit trails.
-6. **Loyalty and Reward Programs** – Businesses can issue stablecoin-based rewards or vouchers tied to verifiable identity credentials, ensuring traceability and preventing fraud.
-7. **B2B Settlements and Supply Chain Payments** – Businesses can make fast, auditable stablecoin payments to verified suppliers, reducing settlement times and ensuring regulatory compliance.

 ### Standards and Technologies Used